 Q.If I draw an either-sex bison license, when do I have to purchase it?

 A.A bison license is not a guarantee that a hunter will harvest a bison.
-As with other big game hunts, the availability of bison in a hunting district during a hunt period will depend primarily on weather and migratory patterns.
+The availability of bison in a hunting district during a hunt period will depend primarily on weather and migratory patterns.
 Each of the past bison hunting seasons has been unique in terms of when (or if) bison migrated and in what numbers.